Buckinghamshire-Digital-Service/buckinghamshire-council/docs/project_conventions.md

 # Project Conventions

+## Code styleguide

+This project’s code formatting is enforced with [Prettier](https://prettier.io/) for supported languages.
+Make sure to have Prettier integrated with your editor to auto-format when saving files, or to manually run it before committing (`npm run format`).

 ## Git branching model

 We follow a loose version of the [Git flow branching model](https://nvie.com/posts/a-successful-git-branching-model/).
 A summary would be "like git-flow, but 'develop' is called 'release'".